Punch Pubs: History

-The company was established by former PizzaExpress head Hugh Osmond and Café Rouge founder Roger Myers in 1997 when they bought the Bass Brewery portfolio of public houses.
-In 1999 Punch purchased Inn Business Group plc, and later Allied Domecq's pubs for £3 billion, beating a rival bid from Whitbread.
+The company was established by former PizzaExpress head Hugh Osmond and Café Rouge founder Roger Myers in 1997, when they bought the Bass Brewery portfolio of public houses.
+In 1999, Punch purchased Inn Business Group plc, and later Allied Domecq's pubs for £3 billion, beating a rival bid from Whitbread.
 After the deal, Punch spun off its managed pubs into a separate division, Punch Retail, which was later renamed Spirit Group.

-In 2002 Punch demerged the Spirit Group and then floated itself on the London Stock Exchange.
-Punch acquired its larger rival Pubmaster in November 2003 for £168m, which included taking on Pubmaster's £1bn debt; the move took the group to more than 7,000 pubs and made it at the time the largest pub operator in the UK.
-After completing this deal Punch later bought InnSpired Inns plc, and then Avebury Taverns.
+In 2002, Punch demerged the Spirit Group and then floated itself on the London Stock Exchange.
+Punch acquired its larger rival Pubmaster in November 2003 for £168 million, which included taking on Pubmaster's £1 billion debt; the move took the group to more than 7,000 pubs and made it at the time the largest pub operator in the UK.
+After completing this deal, Punch later bought InnSpired Inns plc, and then Avebury Taverns.

 Meanwhile, Spirit Group (at that time independent from Punch Taverns) expanded when it acquired Scottish & Newcastle's 1,450-strong pub estate in 2003, beating off rival Mitchells & Butlers.

 In September 2005, Spirit Group sold its "City Nights" portfolio of in excess of 180 pubs and clubs, en-bloc, to Alchemy - the financial backers behind the newly formed Tattershall Castle Group (TCG).

-In December 2005, Punch agreed to re-acquire the Spirit Group for £2.68bn which since 2002 had been owned by the private equity firms Blackstone, Texas Pacific and CVC Capital Partners.
+In December 2005, Punch agreed to re-acquire the Spirit Group for £2.68 billion which since 2002 had been owned by the private equity firms Blackstone, Texas Pacific and CVC Capital Partners.

-In 2006 the Company sold its Old Orleans pub chain, which it had acquired when it bought Spirit Group, to Regent Inns.
+In 2006, the company sold its Old Orleans pub chain, which it had acquired when it bought Spirit Group, to Regent Inns.
 Punch also sold 290 Spirit sites to the private equity firm GI Partners.

-In March 2008 Punch withdrew from a bid to merge with Mitchells & Butlers.
+In March 2008, Punch withdrew from a bid to merge with Mitchells & Butlers.

-On 22 March 2011 Punch announced that as part of a strategic review it would demerge its managed pub division.
+On 22 March 2011, Punch announced that as part of a strategic review it would demerge its managed pub division.
 Spirit Pub Company was established as a separate company and took over 803 managed pubs and 549 leased pubs.
 This included the branded pubs Chef & Brewer, Taylor Walker Pubs, Fayre & Square, Original Pub Company, Flaming Grill Pub Company, John Barras Pub Company, Wacky Warehouse and Good Night Inns.
 Each shareholder in Punch received one share in Spirit Pub Company.
 The demerger was effective on 1 August 2011.
 Spirit was subsequently acquired by Greene King in 2015.

-In October 2015 Punch disposed of its 50% holding in Matthew Clark, a drinks wholesaler and distributor, to Conviviality Plc.
+In October 2015, Punch disposed of its 50% holding in Matthew Clark, a drinks wholesaler and distributor, to Conviviality Plc.

-In December 2016 the company accepted a takeover bid totalling £403m being 180 pence per share.
-Around 1,900 pubs are to be sold to Heineken International for £305m.
-The remaining 1,300 pubs and the company's liabilities are taken over by Patron Capital & May Capital.
+In December 2016, the company accepted a takeover bid totalling £403 million (or 180 pence per share).
+Around 1,900 pubs were to be sold to Heineken International for £305 million.
+The remaining 1,300 pubs and the company's liabilities were taken over by Patron Capital & May Capital.

+Punch was sold to US investment management company Fortress Investment Group in 2021.
+Fortress is 70% owned by Abu Dhabi's sovereign wealth fund, Mubadala.